bngarren/checkmate.nvim/README.md

 | `metadata remove` | Remove a specific metadata tag from the todo under the cursor or within the selection.
 Usage: `:Checkmate metadata remove <key>`.
 See api `remove_metadata(key)` |
 | `metadata select_value` | Select a value from the 'choices' option for the metadata tag under the cursor.
 See api `select_metadata_value()` |
 | `metadata toggle` | Toggle a metadata tag on/off for the todo under the cursor or within the selection.
 Usage: `:Checkmate metadata toggle <key> [value]`.
 See api `toggle_metadata(key, value)` |
+| `remove` | Convert a todo line back to regular text.
+See api `remove(opts)`.
+By default, will preserve the list item marker and remove any metadata.
+This can be configured via `opts`.
 | `remove_all_metadata` | Remove *all* metadata tags from the todo under the cursor or within the selection.
 See api `remove_all_metadata()` |
 | `toggle` | Toggle the todo item under the cursor (normal mode) or all todo items within the selection (visual mode).
 See api `toggle()`.
 This command only toggles between `unchecked` and `checked`.
 To change to custom states, use the api `toggle(target_state)` or the `cycle_*` commands. |
 | `uncheck` | Mark the todo item under the cursor as unchecked.
 See api `uncheck()` |